Atlantic Indigenous Economic Development Integrated Research Program

 2. Build Research Capacity

-Research capacity is built through the collaborative relationships the AAEDIRP cultivates between Aboriginal communities and Aboriginal and non-Aboriginal researchers.
+Research capacity is built through the collaborative relationships the AIEDIRP cultivates between Aboriginal communities and Aboriginal and non-Aboriginal researchers.
 Research capacity is also built through the hiring and training of Aboriginal researchers, associates, and assistants; and for non-Aboriginal researchers through the knowledge and experience gained by working with Aboriginal communities.

 3. Share Knowledge on Aboriginal Economic Development